 By Mary Cassatt

 There’s a striking difference between Cassatt’s impressionist style and Brendekilde’s realism style of a woman sitting in the park during fall.
 Where Brendekilde added little of his own interpretation to his painting, Cassatt used the vibrant autumnal colors to blend the subject, her sister Lydia, in with the season that engulfs the blurred background.
 Cassatt, who was very outspoken about the sexism she encountered in her field, was often criticized by male critics for using vibrant colors and realistic female body types.
-It’s possible that having Lydia’s face stand in stark contrast to the rest of the piece, causing her identity to outshine her body, was a way Cassatt tried to go against the industry’s norms.
+It’s possible that having Lydia’s face stand in stark contrast to the rest of the piece, causing her identity to outshine her body, was a way that Cassatt tried to go against the industry’s norms.
 She also made her short, sporadic brush strokes visible, which gives the painting movement, and movement is a big part of fall.

 Autumn Landscape with Four Trees, cir.
 1885